-- What to look for when buying pomegranates?
-How to tell when they are ripe?
+- What to look for when buying them?
+Ways to tell when they are ripe?
 They should be nice and shiny, bright in color and fairly large, firm and heavy for their size.
 Avoid those that have cracked, bruised, shriveled skin.
 Did you know: the larger a pomegranate is, the juicier it will be!
 The color will vary according to variety, it can range from a nice pink to a deep red.

 Here’s a method of removing seeds by cutting the pomegranate in pieces then submerging them in a bowl of cold water, gently breaking apart the arils with your fingers.
 The seeds float to the bottom and the white pith floats to the top (it’s a combination of the last two tips above):

 Ideas For Serving